FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 ### Extensibility

 * The initial specification aims to introduce a common schema and terminology for billing datasets produced by Cloud Service Providers (CSPs).
-* The specification however aims to be extensible to SaaS products and other types of cost datasets.
+* The specification, however, aims to be extensible to SaaS products and other types of cost datasets.
 * Future versions of the specification will look to expand the content to support a broader set of prioritized FinOps capabilities.

 ## Design Notes